simonswain/deepspace/README.md

 * `esc` returns to title / index page
 * `tab` toggles options on some screens

+## Screens

+### Make Planet

+Observe planet economy

+### Make System

+Create a star and `n` planets with non space capable economies.

+### Make Ships

+Create a star system and two empires that launch ships.
+Test Mode.
+No shooting.

+### Make Fight

+Create a star system and two empires that launch ships.
+Test Mode.
+Shooting.

+### Make Colonies

+Create a star system and one operational empire on a random planet.

+### Make War

+Create a star system and two operational empires that fight for dominance.

+### Make Empires

+Create a Sector and multiple competing empires.

 ## History

 2014-11-25 0.0.1 Rough Cut